 Not so long ago, growing a business in the fuel industry usually meant increasing revenues by increasing volumes.
 Companies would purchase as many new trucks as possible and hire more drivers to increase their transportation and workload capacity.
-With a looming global driver shortage, numerous policy shifts favoring EVs and green energy, seismic changes in consumption patterns, and significant uncertainty, it may be time for businesses to rethink how to secure sustainable growth.
+With a global driver shortage, numerous policy shifts favoring EVs and green energy, seismic changes in consumption patterns, and significant economical uncertainty, businesses should reconsider how to enable sustainable long-term growth.

-Here are three questions every operator should ask themselves when deciding where to focus their digital transformation efforts:
+Ask yourself three questions when deciding where to focus your digital transformation efforts: